Catholic Charities Staff

 Lori Eastwood, L.I.S.W.

-Lori has been a counselor with Catholic Charities since January 2005.
-She is a Licensed Independent Social Worker in the state of Iowa.
-Lori provides therapy to individuals, couples, and families in the Decorah office.
-She also spends time between four local parochial schools providing clinical support to students and consultation to teachers and staff.
-Additionally, Lori is a certified trainer in the Nurtured Heart Approach© and is a trained independent facilitator of ‘Becoming a Love and Logic Parent’ and facilitates multiple classes each year in three counties.
-Lori is also trained in Eye Movement Desensitization and Reprocessing (EMDR) therapy.
-She works closely with other agencies in Decorah and attends local meetings that advocate for the needs of families from preventative services to providing aid for meeting basic needs.
+Lori has been a counselor with Catholic Charities since January 2005 with over 30 years of experience.
+She is a Licensed Independent Social Worker (LISW) in the state of Iowa.
+Lori provides therapy to individuals, couples, children and families in the Decorah office.
+Lori utilizes a client-centered and strengths based approach incorporating a cognitive behavioral and solution focused style, that also includes mindfulness.
+Additionally, she is trained in Eye Movement Desensitization and Reprocessing (EMDR) therapy, and Gottman Level I and II.
+She also spends time in three local parochial schools providing clinical support to students and works closely with schools to provide consultation to teachers and staff.
+Lori is also a certified trainer in Mental Health First Aid (MHFA) and the Nurtured Heart Approach© (NHA) and facilitates multiple training opportunities across the Archdiocese.